 Way to Go is funded by the U.S. Federal Highway Administration, through the Congestion Mitigation and Air Quality Improvement Program (CMAQ).
 The federal funds are awarded to DRCOG through the Colorado Department of Transportation (CDOT).
 CDOT distributes the funds, contracts with all grantees and monitors how the funds are used.
 The CMAQ program was established for transportation projects that help attain or maintain national ambient air quality standards for ozone, carbon monoxide and particulate matter.
 CMAQ funds a wide range of travel demand management projects, such as employee trip reduction programs; shared ride programs like carpool, vanpool and schoolpool; bicycle and pedestrian facilities and programs; increased use of public transit and much more.
 Essentially, it allows us to provide you with wallet-friendly and environmentally-friendly ways to get around the Denver area.

-A TMA is a voluntary association of public and private organizations in an area, which develops and implements cost-effective programs that improve access, transportation and parking options for Denver area constituents, at the same time reducing traffic congestion and protecting air quality.
+A TMA is a an acronym for Transportation Management Association.
+TMA is a voluntary association of public and private organizations in an area, which develops and implements cost-effective programs that improve access, transportation and parking options for Denver area constituents, at the same time reducing traffic congestion and protecting air quality.
 A TMA may also foster local economic development while working with public agencies and local governments, businesses, advocates and other interested parties on local transportation infrastructure, services and programs.
 In addition, they help employers establish trip-reduction programs and often provide incentives to businesses and commuters.
 Click here to find out more about our TMA partners.